In Anishinaabemowin, the word for movie theatre is mazinaatesijigan, which comes from the root for the word pictograph, mazinapikiniganan.

 Hayden is Anishinaabe from Beausoleil First Nation (with roots at Alderville First Nation).
 Hayden is the Executive Director at Yellowhead Institute, the co-founder of Ogimaa Mikana, an editorial board member of Zaagigin, and has been involved in Indigenous art and film for over a decade.
 Hayden lives with his family in Warkworth.

 Heidi is a settler from Hungarian and Lithuanian ancestors.
 She moved with her young family to a reforested farm north of Campbellford in 1997.
 Heidi is the founder of Advancing Change Together (ACT).
 ACT supports groups, organizations, networks, and initiatives to work better together for equity-focused social and ecological change.
-She helps lead community engagement initiatives at the Aron Theatre Co-op.
+Heidi provides support to the Aron Indigenous Circle and helps lead community engagement initiatives at the Aron Theatre Co-op.